TuringLang/docs/markdown/6_InfiniteMixtureModel.md

 #### Finite Mixture Model

-If we have more than two components, this model can elegantly be extend using a Dirichlet distribution as prior for the mixing weights $\pi_1, \dots, \pi_K$.
+If we have more than two components, this model can elegantly be extend using a Dirichlet distribution as prior for the mixing weights $$\pi_1, \dots, \pi_K$$.
 Note that the Dirichlet distribution is the multivariate generalization of the beta distribution.
 The resulting model can be written as:

 $$
 \begin{align}